Mary-Gitau/Mary-Gitau.github.io/_tabs/about.md

 order: 4
 ---

-"I am a versatile ICT Manager and Cybersecurity Analyst with a mission to bridge the gap between robust technical infrastructure and advanced data security.
-With over 5 years of experience leading IT operations, I specialize in transforming complex data into actionable insights through AWS QuickSight and securing organizational assets against evolving zero-day threats.
+I am an ICT Manager and Cybersecurity Analyst with over five years of experience leading IT operations, software systems, and cloud infrastructure.
+With a background in Software Development and Google IT Support, I bring both development-level insight and operational expertise to securing and managing business-critical systems.

-My journey began in Information Science, where I developed a foundation in data integrity and system administration.
-Today, I am deepening my expertise through the Cyber Shujaa program, focusing on threat intelligence, risk assessment, and incident response.
+I have hands-on experience managing AWS-hosted environments, responding to ransomware and zero-day vulnerability incidents, conducting vulnerability assessments, and aligning security operations with legal and data protection requirements.
+My training through the Cyber Shujaa program has further strengthened my expertise in threat intelligence, risk assessment, and structured incident response.

-Whether I am refactoring code to neutralize vulnerabilities or architecting scalable cloud solutions, my goal is to create a secure 'digital customer journey' that empowers business growth while maintaining a 99.9% system uptime.
-When I'm not monitoring administration consoles, I am a passionate advocate for security awareness, ensuring that every team member is a strong link in the organizational defense chain."
+By combining development knowledge, infrastructure management, and cybersecurity strategy, I bridge the gap between building systems and protecting them.
+My goal is to design resilient, secure digital environments that support business growth while maintaining operational stability and data integrity.